Gluten-Free Brown Butter Shortbread

 These Brown Butter Shortbread are crisp and buttery with dark chocolate + flaky sea salt on top.
-These gluten free & refined sugar free cookies melt in your mouth and make the perfect addition to your holiday cookie tray!
+These gluten-free & refined sugar-free cookies melt in your mouth and make the perfect addition to your holiday cookie tray!

 A few weeks back, my friend Rebecca from Displaced Housewife asked if I wanted to join a cookie exchange between a bunch of other bloggers/Instagrammers.
-Uh, receiving cookies in the mail from one of the people’s whose treats I drool over on the daily?
+Uh, receiving cookies in the mail from one of the people whose treats I drool over on the daily?
 YES, please.

 She gathered an incredibly impressive group of bloggers that I, frankly, feel quite flattered to be a part of.
 However…there was a little bit of a mishap.
 Rebecca messaged me, I enthusiastically agreed, and she said she’d email out details.

-I forgot all about it until I received cookies in the mail and panicked, because I had sent no cookies.
-We realized the email got sent to the wrong address, so I hadn’t been any receiving updates! 😩 So I’m a little behind, and I feel so bad that Erin over at Cloudy Kitchen hasn’t gotten her cookies yet, but they’re on their merry way and hopefully she’ll enjoy them :)
+I forgot all about it until I received cookies in the mail and panicked because I had sent no cookies.
+We realized the email got sent to the wrong address, so I hadn’t been any receiving updates! 😩 So I’m a little behind, and I feel so bad that Erin over at Cloudy Kitchen hasn’t gotten her cookies yet, but they’re on their merry way and hopefully, she’ll enjoy them :)

-Now back to those cookies I received.
 I was the lucky recipient of Cornmeal & Cherry Shortbread Cookies dipped in white chocolate from Brett over at Fig & Bleu.
 Holy cow you guys, you’re going to want to try them.
 SO crisp and flavorful and absolutely delicious.
 I brought them to my sister’s birthday lunch and they were gone within 5 minutes – my family obsessed over them, as did I.

-So for my cookies, I took a bit of inspiration from Brett’s present and went the shortbread route.
+I took a bit of inspiration from Brett’s present and went the shortbread route.
 These Brown Butter Shortbread are one of my favorite holiday cookie recipes, and I’ve been wanting to make a gluten-free and refined sugar-free version to share with you.
 Thankfully, this version turned out perfectly.

 Brown butter is made from cooking butter low and slow on the stove, whisking as it bubbles until the milk solids get toasty brown.
 It’s one of my favorite things on the planet, and I’m still curious as to why a brown butter scented candle doesn’t exist.
-The warm, nutty flavor from the brown butter makes the flavor of these shortbread pretty irresistible.
+The warm, nutty flavor from the brown butter makes the flavor of this shortbread pretty irresistible.

-- Lightly grease a 9½” round fluted tart pan or a 14"x5" rectangle tart with a removable bottom.
-If you don’t have a pan with a removable bottom you could line a 8" or 9" square cake pan with aluminum foil, leaving an overhang of foil on two opposite sides so you can easily lift the shortbread out of the pan.
+- Lightly grease a 9½” round fluted tart pan or a 14″x5″ rectangle tart with a removable bottom.
+If you don’t have a pan with a removable bottom you could line a 8″ or 9″ square cake pan with aluminum foil, leaving an overhang of foil on two opposite sides so you can easily lift the shortbread out of the pan.

 - In a small saucepan over medium melt the butter and continue to cook until it caramelizes and emits a nutty, butterscotch aroma.
 You will notice brown flecks in the bottom of the pan as the butter deepens in color.
 Be careful not to burn the butter.
 Remove from the heat.